dustinpfister/blog_posts/_posts/nodejs-process.md

 ## 3 - [process.stdin](/2019/07/09/nodejs-process-stdin/)

-The stdin property of the process global is a steram that can be used to work with standard input.
+The stdin property of the process global is a stream that can be used to work with standard input.

 ## 4 - [process.stdout](/2021/03/18/nodejs-process-stdout/)